 The size of a full grown-up Snorkie reaches from 17, 8 to 36 cm.
 The weight may vary from 2, 3 to 5, 5kg.

 Snorkie Coat and Care

-Usually Snorkies will have long and silky coat reminding more of the Yorkshire terrier.
+Usually, Snorkies will have a long and silky coat reminding more of the Yorkshire terrier.
 They can also have an undercoat layer similar to the one of the Miniature Schnauzer.

 Like the Yorkies, Shnorkie needs to be groomed frequently in order to maintain its top layer in a perfect condition.

 People with busy routines prefer to give their Snorkie a Puppy cut because it is much easier to be taken care of.
 Snorkies are low shedders.